mavericks065/jekyll-now/_posts/2021-02-21-A-basic-kotlin-script.md

 - VueJS - NuxtJS
 - Golang

-So one constraint we gave ourselves, let's not stray away from our current technologies.
-Because context switching is already not easy with one technology but at the moment it can be challenging.
+So one constraint we gave ourselves was to not stray away from our current technologies.
+Because context switching is already not easy with one technology but right now it is challenging.
 As engineers, we have preferences, on my side I must say I was keen to see how easy Kotlin would be in this context knowing that I really like this language.
 I know very well that it could have been done in NodeJS or Golang too.
 And if we look around not too far: Python.
 Fair enough but no.